Download the full PDF for Massachusetts

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Massachusetts remained unchanged at 66.9 percent in August.
+The labor force participation rate in Massachusetts fell to 66.8 percent in September from 66.9 percent in the prior month.

 Massachusetts ranks 10th in the nation.